mrfito/WildTech-Visioneers/README.md

     - Captures video footage
     - Processes video
     - Identifies  species
-    - Provides an API or interface to control camera and settings and upload models
+    - Provides an API or interface to control camera and settings and download models
-    - Run models
+    - Identifies species using models

-- Third party services (AI, etc)

 ADRs